 Sheldon's mom: And that is your opinion!

 alsifiability is the capacity for some proposition, statement, theory or hypothesis to be proven wrong.
 That was the first lesson that I learned on the first day of my Physics lecture at the University of South Florida.
 Science is not about being right.
 It's about finding reasons to be proven wrong.
-This is the beauty about science and strangely, I find humility in that.
+That's the beauty about science and strangely, I find humility in that.
 Science does not claim to have an answer for everything.
 In fact, it reiterates the process of finding answers to the unknown.
 Science allows for certainty and uncertainty to coexist.
 A presumption is okay as long as it is acknowledged as such.
 But sometimes, even scientists can fall prey to the assumption of uncertainty.
 The ability to simply say, "I don't know" is indeed a rare virtue.

 I'm aware that this is a sensitive topic but I'm not someone to shy away from such things for there can be no growth without friction.
 This is not a debate about "my belief verses your belief."
 It's not even about believing.
 It's about seeking the truth.
 But what is truth anyway?
 Even our idea of truth is debatable and contextual.
 However, truth is above all ideas, believes, prejudices and dogmas.
 It's the final stage when we can say, "I know so," instead of, "I believe so."
 Even the nature of knowing has to be questioned.
 Is it coming from an inference, intuition or an authority?
 There arises, therefore, the necessity of a cool, rational, dispassionate, unprejudiced and impersonal consideration.
 But there is also the predicament of either acceptance or being in denial.